Evertras/events-demo/friends/README.md

 to connect in the UI.
 Note that auth has been disabled for simplicity, so do not enter a user or password.

+Traefik 2.0 seems to have TCP forwarding, but we're still on Traefik 1.x so until then we'll have to use this workaround for dev purposes.

 ## Actions

 The following actions can be done: